-Docking Station, Warehousing, Supply Chain Management, Logistics
+Docking Station, Warehousing, Supply Chain Management, Logistics, Just in Time (JIT), Last Mile

 What are the benefits of cross-docking?